 In order to participate in TYPA classes, one must first become a TYPA member.
 TYPA welcomes everyone from the expatriate community and has members from nations around the world.
 Joining TYPA is a simple process.
-Just come to the TYPA office with the completed Master Registration Form and bring the new member's foreign passport and one photograph.
+Just come to the TYPA office with the completed Master Registration Form and a copy of the new member's foreign passport.
 Non-TAS parents are also required to take a photo at the TAS guard house for TYPA gate passes.
 Due to ROC government regulations governing the charter of TYPA, all members must be foreign nationals holding a foreign passport.
 Each participant pays a registration fee of $1,400 NT per semester and $800 for summer activities.MASTER REGISTRATION FORM

 No, only the person wishing to become a member needs to have a foreign passport.

 Registration fees are $1,400 per member for each semester (twice a year) and $800 for summer activities.
 Class or activity prices vary.
 Please look at the Programs & Camps section for the details of each activity.
 TAS students may pay the TYPA registration fee with the TAS tuition bill or pay to TYPA directly.
 If members pay the reg. fee themselves, they are suggested to pay to TYPA when they’re registering activities during registration period.

 To become a volunteer, please call us at 2873-1815 or e-mail us and we will get in touch with you.
 TYPA has many volunteer opportunities from our sports programs to class moms and dads in our preschool program.
 Become part of our future and give your time to the youth of the community.E-mail